Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Simulations

 KORAL solves the equations of GRMHD \citep[e.g.][]{Gammie2003} by advecting conserved quantities across cell walls using a finite volume method and applying geometrical source terms that encode the effects of the BH's metric at cell centers.
 The fluxes at the cell walls are computed using the second-order piecewise parabolic method \citep[PPM;][]{Colella1984}.
 We use outflowing boundary conditions at the inner and outer radial boundaries, and reflecting boundary conditions at the polar axes.
 With the latter, fluid flow across the poles can sometimes create numerical instability; we control this by replacing $u^\theta$ in the innermost two cells closest to the polar axis with a value interpolated between the value in the third cell and zero.

 GRMHD simulations tend to fail in highly magnetized regions, where the gas internal energy $u$ is very small compared to other terms in the energy-momentum tensor, especially $b^2$ (see equation \ref{eq:Tmunu}).
 While the code conserves total energy-momentum to machine precision, in these regions small numerical errors can push the gas part of the energy-momentum tensor into an unphysical configuration, causing the simulation to fail when the code attempts to invert the energy momentum tensor to find the fluid velocity and gas density.
-To ensure numerical stability, whenever the gas becomes too highly magnetized in any region, we artificially inject gas density there in the zero angular momentum observer (ZAMO) frame \citep{McKinney2012} so as to bring the magnetization back to a ceiling value $\sigma_{\rm M} = 100$.
+To ensure numerical stability, whenever the gas becomes too highly magnetized in any region, we artificially inject gas density there in the zero angular momentum observer (ZAMO) frame\footnote{\citet{Ressler17} note that adding gas in the ZAMO frame can introduce an artificial drag which might affect the power in the jet.
+However, the effect is quite small since the density floor is activated only in regions where the density and internal energy are very low, and these regions are often near the stagnation point where the gas hardly moves.} \citep{McKinney2012} so as to bring the magnetization back to a ceiling value $\sigma_{\rm M} = 100$.